limbernie/limbernie.github.io/_posts/2018-03-08-depth-walkthrough.md

 ### Kill Bill: Vol. 1

 I knew one can login via SSH and execute a command.
-Let's validate that I'm indeed logged in as `bill` with `tomcat8`'s private key.
+Let's validate I'm indeed logged in as `bill` with `tomcat8`'s private key.

 ![screenshot-6](/assets/images/posts/depth-walkthrough/screenshot-6.png)